Whilser/Xiaomi-Universal-IR-Remote-Controller-Domoticz-plugin/README.md

 # Xiaomi Universal IR Remote Controller plugin for Domoticz
-Xiaomi Universal IR Remote Controller (Chuangmi IR) plugin for Domoticz.
-The plugin is under development.
+Xiaomi Universal IR Remote Controller (Chuangmi IR) plugin for Domoticz. **Note:** The plugin is under development.
 The plugin was tested with python 3.5.x and Domoticz 4.x installed on Raspberry Pi.

 Plugin creates a **control center**.
 The control center have 5 buttons. **Reset Level** - used to reset incorrectly recognized IR code. **Learn** - used to receive (learn) IR code, **Test** - to test received IR code, **Save Level** - to save received commands into memory.
 There is another button - **Create**, it creates a new device in Domoticz to control your devices with an IR port.